StevenMMortimer/ge-sklearn-pipeline-example/README.md

 When following the prompts we declined to initialize a Datasource.
 Instead we created the Datasources with the script [`set-datasources`](./great_expectations/notebooks/set-datasources.py).
 This allows you to specify both at once in a consistent manner.
-You can always check which data assets are available from the sources by running the following commands in Python:
+You can always check which DataAssets are available from Datasources by running the commands below in Python.
+This should show the three DataAssets from the `.csv` files: 1) `raw-data`,
+2) `modeling-data`, and 3) `holdout-error-data`.

 ```
 import great_expectations as ge
 import great_expectations.jupyter_ux
 context = ge.data_context.DataContext()
 great_expectations.jupyter_ux.list_available_data_asset_names(context)

+data_source: data__dir (pandas)
+  generator_name: default (subdir_reader)
+    generator_asset: raw-data
+data_source: output__dir (pandas)
+  generator_name: default (subdir_reader)
+    generator_asset: modeling-data
+    generator_asset: holdout-error-data
 ```

-This should show the three DataAssets: 1) Raw data, 2) Modeling data, and 3) Holdout Error data.
 The next step is creating expectations for these three DataAssets.
 The expectations we used were created and stored in the following scripts:

 1. Raw data: [./great_expectations/notebooks/create-raw-data-expectations.py](./great_expectations/notebooks/create-raw-data-expectations.py)
 2. Modeling data: [./great_expectations/notebooks/create-modeling-data-expectations.py](./great_expectations/notebooks/create-modeling-data-expectations.py)
 3. Holdout error data: [./great_expectations/notebooks/create-holdout-error-data-expectations.py](./great_expectations/notebooks/create-holdout-error-data-expectations.py)

-You will notice these scripts all follow a similar pattern where we add the basic profiler as an expectation for the DataAsset and then create expectations as the "default" suite by loading the data from the folder as a Batch.
-The choice to use `.py` scripts instead of a notebook are purely personal taste.
-They are stored in the `notebooks` folder for reference just like a notebook would be.
+All of the expectation creation scripts follow a similar pattern where we first add the basic profiler as an expectation for the DataAsset and second create expectations as the "default" suite.
+Those default expectations are created by loading the data from the folder as a Batch and only need to be done once for the first time unless you are updating the expectations.

+The choice to use `.py` scripts instead of notebooks is purely for personal preference.
+The scripts are stored in the notebooks folder [`./great_expectations/notebooks`](./great_expectations/notebooks) for reference just like a notebook would be.

 ---